 The body's immune system normally fights off infections by releasing white blood cells into the blood to isolate and destroy the germs.
-This results in inflammation (swelling and redness) of the body tissues in that area.
-The immune system responds like this to anything in the blood it does not recognise, and dies down when the infection has been cleared.
+This results in inflammation (swelling) of the body tissues in that area.
+The immune system responds like this to anything in the blood it does not recognise, and this dies down when the infection has been cleared.

 It's not known why the immune system behaves like this.

 It's possible that some environmental factor triggers the condition in people who are already genetically susceptible to it.

 Sarcoidosis can occasionally occur in more than one family member, but there's no evidence that the condition is inherited.
 The condition is not infectious, so it cannot be passed from person to person.

 Sarcoidosis can affect people of any age, but usually starts in adults aged between 30 and 40.
 It's rare in childhood.